yliu-hashed/Scrap-Mechanic-EDA/Docs/Inner-Workings.md

 endmodule
 ```

-Also, note that the path names below can be abbreviated, and may differ with your setup.
+This guide assumes you are in the Docker environment with Verilog files located under `/working`, and flow files under `/flow`.
+This guide also assumes `/tmp` is available to place temporary files.
+The path names below may be abbreviated.

 ## Entering Yosys

 The first step is the invocation of the following command.
 This command tells Yosys to run the `script.ys` on `design.v`.
-In a broad sense, this runs synthesis.
+In a broad sense, this runs the synthesis steps.

 ```bash
 yosys -s /flow/script.ys /working/src/design.v